mfarhadhossain/SearchSensei/USER_GUIDE.md

    ![Screenshot of Data Minimization](./screenshots/data-minimization-alert.png)
 3. The popup also displays recent searches if **Show Recent Searches** is enabled, allowing you to track your search history easily.

+## How It Works
+SearchSensei actively examines the data being sent in your request to ensure minimal data sharing.
+It checks parameters like location, session tokens, user agents, and cookies to see if data exceeds what is necessary for your search.
+Any detected excess data points appear as an alert, which you can review in the popup.
 ## Compatibility Note

 SearchSensei is designed to work with Google, Bing, and DuckDuckGo search engines.
 However, due to varying security policies across these sites, certain features or UI elements may not function consistently.